underwhelmed-ape/monopoly_simulator/README.md

 ## Purpose

-This is to document the process and results of the distribution of where a player lands on a Monopoy board.
+This is to document the process and results of the distribution of where a player lands on a Monopoly board.

 ## Approach